In Brief

 Industry participants report connection lead times in constrained regions can extend to 24-36 months, with years-long queues for additional allocation.

 This transforms infrastructure investment from a capability decision into a strategic timing question.
-Organisations securing commitments early establish option value competitors cannot replicate.
+Organisations securing commitments early establish option value competitors cannot replicate through software or commercial negotiation alone.

-Translating strategic awareness into operational preparedness requires specific actions across technology, finance, and risk management.
+Translating strategic awareness into operational preparedness requires specific actions across technology, finance, and risk management functions.

 Evaluate Grid-Supportive Infrastructure